 7. I can't overstate the importance of toning in this whole process.

 I remember the first time I went blonde, many moons ago.
 I used a store-bought color from the box, and there I was, yellow hair and dark eyebrows, thinking I was the hottest thing on the planet.
 Oh the humanity!

 Thank god those days are gone.
 If you want to go blonde, toner is your best friend.
 It's color, but it's gentle enough on your hair, and you only leave it on for 5 to 15 minutes at most.

-8. I washed it off (still no shampooing) and applied Olaplex #2 "Bond Perfector".
-You're supposed to leave it on for at least 10 minutes, it restores the hair bonds.
+8. I washed it off in 10 minutes (still no shampooing) and applied Olaplex #2 "Bond Perfector."
+You're supposed to leave it on for at least 10 minutes so it restores the hair bonds.

 9. After the Olaplex treatment I finally shampooed and conditioned my hair.
 Then I blow dried it to see the color more clearly.

 Although it wasn't as light as I'd wanted it to be, I was actually pleasantly surprised.
 My hair turned a creamy strawberry blonde color, and it felt full, soft and silky to the touch.
 It didn't seem to be damaged at all.